pivotal/docs-tap/getting-started.md

 Both examples include a policy that considers CVEs with Critical severity ratings as violations.

-#### Running Private Source Code and Image Scans with Policy Enforcement
+#### Running private source code and image scans with policy enforcement

 Follow the instructions in [Sample private source scan](scst-scan/samples/private-source.md) to perform a source code scan against a private registry or
 [Sample private image scan](scst-scan/samples/private-image.md) to do an image scan on a private image.

-#### Viewing Vulnerability Reports using Supply Chain Security Tools - Store Capabilities
+#### Viewing vulnerability reports using Supply Chain Security Tools - Store capabilities

 After completing the scans from the previous step, query the [Supply Chain Security Tools - Store](scst-store/overview.md) to view your vulnerability results.